Some Sass

 some-sass-language-server --stdio

-The next step is to configure a language client.
+The next step is to configure your editor's language client.

 Configure a client